 2. Rich user experiences and interfaces

 As they are finally able to control all the elements users interact with more easily, brands can get more creative with the content they publish on their websites to provide experimental design.
 Additionally, the universal compatibility of headless commerce ensures your website works seamlessly and as intended between all devices and viewing formats.
 Managers of traditional ecommerce websites, however, have to account for responsive design to minimize the risk of elements disappearing or displaying incorrectly on different devices.
+This is one reason why companies with headless architecture are more likely to be rapidly expanding into new channels (77%) than non-headless companies (54%).

 How do you get started with headless commerce?